odota/core/README.md

 We provide free, open source replay parsing for the Dota 2 Community.
 This includes item timelines, gold/LH graphs, ward positions, and position heatmaps.

 See [here](http://yasp.co/matches/1912366402) for an example of our match analysis.
-For a full list of our features on the [wiki](https://github.com/yasp-dota/yasp/wiki/Features)
+For a full list of our features, see the [wiki](https://github.com/yasp-dota/yasp/wiki/Features).

 Tech
 ----